Black Rod: List of Serjeants-at-Arms of the House of Lords

 Since 1971 the office of Serjeant at Arms has been held by the Gentleman Usher of the Black Rod.

-Black Rods outside the UK

-As in the United Kingdom, Black Rods in other parliaments is responsible for arresting any senator or intruder who disrupts the proceedings.
+Devolved assemblies

+The Parliament of Northern Ireland was created in 1921, suspended in 1972, and abolished in 1973.
+The Senate of Northern Ireland, its upper house, had a Black Rod throughout its existence, who carried messages from the Senate to the House of Commons, and at the annual opening of Parliament summoned MPs and Senators to the foot of the "Imperial Staircase" in Parliament Buildings from where the Governor of Northern Ireland made the speech.
+The "Gentleman Usher of the Black Rod in attendance on the Senate of Northern Ireland" was also appointed "Deputy Sergeant-at-Arms in attendance on the House of Commons of Northern Ireland", and likewise the Commons Sergeant-at-Arms was Deputy Black Rod.
+Black Rod's wand, uniform, and sword are now part of the collection of the Northern Ireland Assembly Commission.
+The wand is an ebony staff, 37 in long, with silver gilt mounts dated London 1923.
+It was in storage in 2007, and on display in the First Ministers office in 2012.
+The first Black Rod was Sir Frederick Moneypenny, the Belfast City Chamberlain and Private Secretary to the the Lord Mayor, who served on a provisional basis and took no salary.
+Later holders of the office were Major Thomas Dalby Hutcheson Hackett (1921–1954), Brigadier John Young Calwell (1954–1968), and Captain (RN) J. C. Cartwright (1969–1972).

+The white paper leading to the 1973 Northern Ireland Assembly said it "should be modern in character and the pomp of English historical features such as Black Rod, Sergeants at Arms, etc., should be abandoned".
+Subsequent devolved legislatures (the 1998 Northern Ireland Assembly, Scottish Parliament, and Welsh Senedd) have been unicameral and none has a Black Rod.

 Australia

 The Australian Senate and the upper houses in five Australian states and territories have their own Usher of the Black Rod.
-(Queensland abolished its upper house and the assemblies of the Northern Territory and Australian Capital Territory have always been unicameral.)
+(Queensland abolished its upper house, and the assemblies of the Northern Territory and the Australian Capital Territory have always been unicameral.)

 The current Usher of the Black Rod for the Australian Senate is John Begley.
 In the Australian Senate, the Usher of the Black Rod assists with the administration and security of the Senate and has the power to take anyone into custody who causes a disturbance in or near the Senate chamber.

 Canada

 The Usher of the Black Rod for the Senate of Canada is the equivalent to the Black Rod office for the House of Lords.
 The position was also known as the Gentleman Usher of the Black Rod until 1997, when the appointment of the first female Black Rod prompted the word gentleman to be dropped from the title.

 The provincial legislatures of Saskatchewan, British Columbia, Alberta, New Brunswick, and Prince Edward Island have also incorporated the position of the Black Rods into their respective parliamentary systems.